 Cast on stitches: Multiple of 4 stitches.

-Row 1: Knit 2, Purl 2, repeat to end of row.
+Row 1: Knit 2, purl 2, repeat to the end of the row.

-Row 2: Knit 2, Purl 2, repeat to end of row.
+Row 2: Knit 2, purl 2, repeat to the end of the row.

-Row 3: Purl 2, Knit 2, repeat to end of row.
+Row 3: Knit purl 2, knit 2, repeat to the end of the row.

-Row 4: Purl 2, Knit 2, repeat to end of row.
+Row 4: Purl 2, knit 2, repeat to the end of the row.

-Repeat Rows 1-4 until desired length.
+Repeat Rows 1-4 until the desired length is reached.